 - Pinch of sea salt

 Method: Process dates in food processor until paste forms.
-Add remaining ingredients, pulse until combined but still textured.
-Scoop into rounds (1.5" diameter), slightly flatten.
-Dehydrate at 115°F for 4–6 hours until set but chewy.
+Add remaining ingredients, pulse until combined but still textured — you want some nut pieces, not a uniform paste.
+Scoop into rounds (1.5" diameter) using a cookie scoop or tablespoon, slightly flatten.
+Dehydrate at 115°F for 4–6 hours until set but still chewy inside.

 Storage: Airtight container, 2 weeks refrigerated.